-Definitely, if you go in full summer, you will find in these beaches the relax that is missed in Es Grau beach.
-And also see an amazing and virgin landscape in the north of Menorca.
+If you go in summer, you will find the relaxation missed at Es Grau beach on these coves.
+And also see a unique and virgin landscape in the north of Menorca.

-If the weather is good you can rent a kayak or a boat.
-Even going paddling because is not far away.
-You can rent it on the beach, although there's a company in the centre of the beach which departures on the harbour.
+You can rent a kayak or a boat if the weather is good.
+You are even going paddling because it is not far away.
+You can rent it on the beach.

 Menorca is a Biosphere Reserve.
-Menorcan people are focused on the protection of nature.
-In the natural park of Es Grau it's appreciated.
-It's an area on the north of Mahon that goes from Es Grau to Favaritx.
+Menorcan people are focused on the preservation of nature.
+In the natural park of Es Grau, it's appreciated.
+It's an area north of Mahon that goes from Es Grau to Favaritx.

-Inside this park, and very close to the beach, there's the Albufera.
-It's an amazing place with a nice ecosystem that allows the increase of birds.
-Most of them are almost on extinction danger some time ago.
+Inside this park and very close to the beach, there's the Albufera.
+It's a fantastic place with a pleasant ecosystem that allows birds to increase.
+But, unfortunately, most of them were almost in extinction danger some time ago.

 From Es Grau, we can go from two places.